jayimillena/jays-address-seeder/README.md

 $ php artisan migrate

-Seed the tables, to popuate the locations infos
+Seed the tables, to popuate the locations` information

 $ php artisan db:seed